moramadan98/phoneBook/README.md

 #### Ending

 If function ending and r8 still equal 0 so the name not found.
 The program will print not found error.

+### 4- Add number to existing contact

+The program will ask user to enter contact name which he want to add number to it, then the program will use search function to find the name.
+**If user don't enter name and press enter:**
+Invalid input error will appear.
+**If user enter name doesn't exist:**
+Not Found error will appear.
+**Else:**
+Program will open new file "contact_name" with write permission (NOTICE: We assume that name earlier) and write the number, then write empty new line.
+Then, replace the old file with new file.

+### 5- Delete one number from contact

+The program will ask user to enter contact name which he want to delete number from it, then the program will use search function to find the name.
+**If user don't enter name and press enter:**
+Invalid input error will appear.
+**If user enter name doesn't exist:**
+Not Found error will appear.
+**Else:**
+Program will open file "contact_name" for read numbers, display them and ask the user to write the number he want to delete.
+        **If user don't enter number and press enter:**
+        Invalid input error will appear.
+        **If user enter number doesn't exist:**
+        Not Found error will appear.
+        Program will open new file "contact_name" with write permission (NOTICE: We assume that name earlier) and replace the number with empty (NOTICE: This will the line of the name empty) then replace it with the original file.

+### 6- Delete contact

+The program will ask user to enter contact name which he want to delete it, then the program will use search function to find the name.
+**If user don't enter name and press enter:**
+Invalid input error will appear.
+**If user enter name doesn't exist:**
+Not Found error will appear.
+**Else:**
+Program will open new file "contact.txt" with write permission replace the name with empty (NOTICE: This will the line of the name empty) then replace it with the original file.
+Then delete "contact_name" file (NOTICE: We assume that name earlier).

+### 7- Erase contacts

+Program will read "contacts.txt" **only** (If exist) and add its contains to buffer in memory.
+Then, It will loop through the buffer for every name it found it use Delete contact function.

+### Ending

+Program will clear all the buffers and registers.
+Then, call itself again to start the program again from the beginning (Don't worry all your contacts save in files)

 ## Authors